Child Support Attorneys in Dallas

 Child support is one of the most important, and often one of the most contentious,

 custody proceeding.
 The

-Godwin Bowman & Martinez Family Law team of experienced attorneys can guide you through Texas laws
+Godwin Bowman PC Family Law team of experienced attorneys can guide you through Texas laws

 and regulations to help ensure the well-being of your children.
 Speak

 with a Dallas family law attorney from our firm about your case to learn

 more about child support laws in Texas and how they may affect you and

 Texas Child Support Guidelines

 Texas offers a formula for determining the typical amount of child support

 owed, which is generally referred to as “guideline support.”